Cherokee: Membership controversies

-Tribal recognition and membership
+Tribal recognition and citizenship

 The three Cherokee tribes have differing requirements for enrollment.
 The Cherokee Nation determines enrollment by lineal descent from Cherokees listed on the Dawes Rolls and has no minimum blood quantum requirement.
-Currently, descendants of the Dawes Cherokee Freedman rolls are members of the tribe, pending court decisions.
-The Cherokee Nation includes numerous members who have mixed ancestry, including African-American, Latino American, Asian American, European-American, and others.
+Currently, descendants of the Dawes Cherokee Freedman rolls are citizens of the tribe, pending court decisions.
+The Cherokee Nation includes numerous citizens who have mixed ancestry, including African-American, Latino American, Asian American, European-American, and others.
 The Eastern Band of Cherokee Indians requires a minimum of one-sixteenth Cherokee blood quantum (genealogical descent, equivalent to one great-great-grandparent) and an ancestor on the Baker Roll.
 The United Keetoowah Band of Cherokee Indians requires a minimum of one-quarter Keetoowah Cherokee blood quantum (equivalent to one grandparent).
-The UKB does not allow members who have relinquished their membership to re-enroll in the UKB.
+The UKB does not allow citizens who have relinquished their citizenship to re-enroll in the UKB.

 The 2000 United States census reported 729,533 Americans self-identified as Cherokee.
 The 2010 census reported an increased number of 819,105 with almost 70% being mixed-race Cherokees.
 In 2015, the Cherokee Nation, the United Keetoowah Band of Cherokee Indians, and the Eastern Band of Cherokees had a combined enrolled population of roughly 344,700.

 Over 200 groups claim to be Cherokee nations, tribes, or bands.
 Cherokee Nation spokesman Mike Miller has suggested that some groups, which he calls Cherokee Heritage Groups, are encouraged.
 Others, however, are controversial for their attempts to gain economically through their claims to be Cherokee.
-The three federally recognized groups note that they are the only groups having the legal right to present themselves as Cherokee Indian Tribes and only their enrolled members are legally Cherokee.
+The three federally recognized groups note that they are the only groups having the legal right to present themselves as Cherokee Indian Tribes and only their enrolled citizens are legally Cherokee.

 One exception to this may be the Texas Cherokee.
 Before 1975, they were considered part of the Cherokee Nation, as reflected in briefs filed before the Indian Claims Commission.
 At one time W.W.
 Keeler served as Principal Chief of the Cherokee Nation and, at the same time, held the position as Chairman of the Texas Cherokee and Associated Bands (TCAB) Executive Committee.

-Following the adoption of the Cherokee constitution in 1976, TCAB descendants whose ancestors had remained a part of the physical Mount Tabor Community in Rusk County, Texas were excluded from CN citizenship.
+Following the adoption of the Cherokee constitution in 1976, TCAB descendants whose ancestors had remained a part of the physical Mount Tabor Community in Rusk County, Texas, were excluded from CN citizenship.
 Because they had already migrated from Indian Territory at the time of the Dawes Commission, their ancestors were not recorded on the Final Rolls of the Five Civilized Tribes, which serve as the basis for tracing descent for many individuals.
 But, most if not all TCAB descendants did have an ancestor listed on either the Guion-Miller or Old settler rolls.